Terikyy/ase-factory-method-pattern/README.md

 # ase-factory-method-pattern
-mplementation of the Factory Method Pattern for Advanced Software Engineering at DHBW Stuttgart
+Implementation of the Factory Method Pattern for Advanced Software Engineering at DHBW Stuttgart